ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

    5, as per the POSSUM specification).
 See :doc:`extraction` for details on the method used.
- * The noise spectra in Q & U are extracted and averaged together to form the QU noise.
+ * The noise spectra in Q & U are extracted and averaged together to form the QU noise spectrum.
 This is used for weighting (if the "variance" weightType is selected).
- * The Q and U spectra are normalised by a model spectrum of Stokes I - we use (for now), the Taylor-term expansion from the Stokes-I imaging.
-They are then used to generate a Faraday Depth function (FDF) as a function of lambda-squared.
+ * The Q and U spectra are normalised by a model spectrum of Stokes I - we use either the Taylor-term expansion from the Stokes-I imaging or a low-order polynomial fit.
+They are then used to generate a Faraday Dispersion function (FDF) as a function of lambda-squared.
+The FDF is then multiplied by the model I flux at the reference wavelength.
  * The location of the peak of the FDF is recorded as the rotation measure of the component, with the peak value of the FDF (multiplied again by the Stokes I model spectrum) giving the